liangyuwang/Tinytron/README.md

 # Tinytron

-Tinytron is a compact, research-oriented pre-training stack for GPT-style language models.
+Tinytron is a compact, research-oriented pre-training and inference stack for GPT-style language models.
 It is built for researchers who want a codebase that can be read, modified, and instrumented quickly without fighting a large framework.

 The design goal is simple: each subsystem should be small enough to hack directly.
-Attention, dense MLPs, MoE routing, loss computation, distributed process groups, optimizer sharding, training state, and launch scripts are split into independent modules with explicit boundaries.
-That makes Tinytron a useful base for architecture experiments, parallelism experiments, optimizer studies, data-pipeline swaps, and inference-path prototyping.
+Attention, dense MLPs, MoE routing, loss computation, inference-time KV cache, optimizer variants, training state, and launch scripts are split into independent modules with explicit boundaries.
+That makes Tinytron a useful base for model architecture experiments, optimizer studies, KV-cache experiments, inference-path prototyping, and data-pipeline swaps.

+## Research Scope

+Tinytron is best viewed as a transparent GPT experimentation base rather than a general-purpose distributed-systems framework.
+The distributed layer is intentionally narrow: it provides DDP, sequence-expert parallel groups, expert all-to-all communication, and ZeRO-1 style optimizer sharding so that model and inference experiments can run beyond a single GPU.
+It is not designed to expose a large search space of parallelism policies.

+Good research fits include:

+- **Model architecture**: GQA/MQA/MHA variants, RoPE and long-context changes, dense MLP versus MoE, router design, expert layout, normalization, and loss variants.
+- **Inference strategy**: prefill/decode behavior, sampling methods, MoE inference paths, sharded QKV inference, and lightweight decoding prototypes.
+- **KV-cache design**: paged versus contiguous cache, page size, cache layout, prefix reuse, sliding-window cache, and cache quantization experiments.
+- **Optimizer studies**: AdamW versus Muon, parameter-group policies, router/expert-specific learning rates, weight decay choices, and gradient clipping behavior.
+- **Training and measurement**: small-scale scaling studies, architecture ablations, MFU tracking, profiler-driven bottleneck analysis, and throughput sweeps for a fixed training stack.

 ## Features